COVID-19 Risk Management Policy

 - No transfer of papers.
 Site supervisor to sign on their behalf.

-- Job toolbox meetings to be held outside, with appropriate social distancing or have people call in.
+- ob toolbox meetings to be held outside, with appropriate social distancing or have people call in.
 No signatures or transfer of documents.
 Site Supervisor signs on their behalf.

-- Hazard assessment’s and other paper submission documents boxes to be moved outside with two boxes – Documents can be retrieved 24 hours later.
+- Paper submission documents boxes may be used to collect Hazard Assessments and other paper submissions.
+Two boxes may be utilized – Documents can be retrieved 24 hours later.

 - When arranging necessary inspections from consultants or authorities having jurisdiction, indicate to them they will not be allowed to visit our site if they are showing any signs of being sick.